mtacker/snowflake-demo/02_github_actions_setup.md

 Snowflake account URL's are in the form:
 https://```account_locator.cloud_region```.snowflakecomputing.com
+- Set your Account Identifiers aside for use later.

-## Laptop setups
+## Step 2: Configure Laptop for deployments to Snowflake
 - Install the [Snowflake CLI](01_snowflake_cli_setup.md)
 - Configure VS Code to connect to Snowflake
 https://docs.snowflake.com/en/user-guide/vscode-ext

-VS Code Can Should now be able to connect directly to your Snowflake accounts:
+VS Code should now be able to connect directly to your Snowflake accounts:
 <img src="./.images/vscode.png" alt="Alt Text" style="width:85%; height:auto;">

 - Next, install the Github CLI for managing secrets (not required, but makes life easier):